westphallm1/AoMM-Cross-Mod-Sample/README.md

 most of these parameters can only be updated for minions, since the values are updated automatically for combat pets based on the player's pet level.

+* `bool IsActive`: Whether this minion or pet currently has cross-mod AI applied.
+By default, this is true for a projectile if it was spawned from its associated cross-mod buff, or an item that adds that buff to the player.
+  For more complicated minion spawn conditions, such as a minion that is spawned as a sub-projectile of another minion, this flag must be set to true manually.

+* `int?
+FiredProjectileId`: Which projectile the minion should fire. set manually for both minions and pets.
+If null, the minion/pet will perform a melee attack instead.

 * `int SearchRange`: The range (in pixels) over which the tactic enemy selection should search.
   Updated automatically for pets, set manually for minions.
 For minions, a